christopheradams/hicetnunc-wiki/Getting-Started-with-Tezos.md

 This channel is open to the community and if someone is willing to sponsor you they will send you some tezos.

-If you sponsor someone, please put a 100% emoji on their post so we know they have been sponsored 💯💯💯💯
+If you volunteer to sponsor someone, please put a 100% emoji on their post so we know they have been sponsored.
+We recommend sending 0.33333 tez.
+💯💯💯💯
 ***
 Already have tezos?